jpommerening/grunt-run-task/README.md

 Clean up the task's `dest` files.

 **Options**
-- done `Function` A callback to be called once the task has finished.
+- done `Function` A callback to be called once all files have been removed.

 ## [License](LICENSE-MIT)